 Partners are continuing to work together to write further materials for the project resource guide and the 5Ps (pro-poor public private partnerships) model.
 The project is also developing a small financing model to assist new companies and entrepreneurs in business planning, focusing on LPG fuel sales as a business.
 Resources guide materials have been drafted on technology spotlights, as well as policy and regulatory frameworks and business models for various thermal energy technologies, with case studies highlighting the success and failure modes of existing projects using thermal energy technologies.
 A section is also being added on gender, energy and poverty.

-Project partners are also giving presentations on the delivery of thermal energy services in the Global South, the last one being a presentation of solar water heating for Caribbean regulators and the next scheduled one a workshop with local entrepreneurs and policy-makers in South Africa, in an effort to greater enhance the 5Ps model with relevant, real-world experience.
+Project partners are also giving presentations on the delivery of thermal energy services in the Global South, the last one being a presentation of solar water heating for Caribbean regulators, in an effort to greater enhance the 5Ps model with relevant, real-world experience.

 15.6.15 – Resources Guide Materials, Working Papers, Connecting with Business